 Using a Wi-Fi eliminates the need to trust a mobile service provider.
-Instead, trust is put on the entity setting up the router to not track users~\cite{GaoL0QCQLGL21,YuLMZL20} or users need to have unlinkable MAC addresses --which are not available in all commercial devices~\cite{MartinMDFBRRB17}, and other information in the probe request~\cite{VanhoefMCCP16, GentryP16,FenskeBMMRR21}.
+Instead, trust is put on the entity setting up the router to not track users~\cite{GaoL0QCQLGL21,YuLMZL20}.
+If this entity is not trustworthy, users need to have unlinkable MAC addresses, which are not available in all commercial devices~\cite{MartinMDFBRRB17}, and prevent fingerprinting of other information contained in the probe request~\cite{VanhoefMCCP16, GentryP16,FenskeBMMRR21}.

-\parBF{Bluetooth} A third option is to use a Bluetooth Low Energy (BLE)~\cite{BaruaAHH22, CasarPST22}, which would enable smartphones to connect to the station without intermediaries that could be adversarial.
-Compared to Wi-Fi, BLE provides less bandwidth, but still enough to run our protocols.
-On the negative side, BLE does not have the same prevalence on phones as Wi-Fi antennas.
+\parBF{Bluetooth} A third option is to use the Bluetooth Low Energy (BLE) technology~\cite{BaruaAHH22, CasarPST22}.
+It enables smartphones to connect to the station without intermediaries that could be adversarial.
+Compared to Wi-Fi, BLE provides less bandwidth, but is still enough to run our protocols.
+On the negative side, BLE does not have the same prevalence on phones as Wi-Fi.

 With regard to privacy, the BLE specification contains provisions to randomize the MAC address of the devices.
 However, enabling full randomization to ensure anonymity from the receiving end comes at the cost of having to pair the devices every time.
-Depending on the periodicity of the aid distribution the need to re-pair may or may not be acceptable.
+Whether frequent re-pairing is acceptable depends on the periodicity of the distribution.